PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No."

-"Neither do I. He is my King," he nodded towards the unfinished shell of the UnderKing who was averting his eyes from the light.
-Then he looked upward and added, "He is my captor."
+"Neither do I. He is my King," Samga nodded towards the UnderKing.
+Then he looked up and said, "He is my captor."

 "Okay, well, good enough for me.
 Now let's talk about how we are going to do this.
 We need to be patient.
 Take our time.
 Make no mistakes.
 We're only gonna get one shot at this guy."

 Samga's expression did not change when he said, "He has bled the boy dry to lure the flame and soon will sacrifice the woman.
-By so doing, he will weld the flame to his power.
+By so doing, he means to weld the flame to his power.

 "What?"

 "It is blood magic.
 The force that binds mother to child, father to son and clan to clan.
 Very old and very powerful," said Samga.

-"You forgot very crazy," said Boltac.
+"You forgot *very* crazy," said Boltac.

 "He hungers for power and cares not how he gets it."

 "En-henh.
-Okay, no offense to your hospitality there, King, but we need to get a move on.
+Okay, no offense to your hospitality here, King, but we need to get a move on.
 I'm late for an appointment to do something stupid."

 Not opening his eyes, the UnderKing said "Blessings be upon you, One who has Chosen."

 "En-henh.
 I see what you did there."

-As Samga walked away, the broken one's skittered out of the range of light.
+As Samga walked away, the broken ones skittered out of the range of light.
 Boltac followed.
-He didn't feel lucky, but at least he didn't feel broken.
+He didn't feel lucky, but at least he didn't feel broken anymore.

-# 39 The Wizard, Killing Relan.
+# 39 -- The Wizard, Killing Relan.

-When the Wizard had returned to his sanctum, Asarah had crept as far under the table as her chain would allow.
-She sat wide-eyed and frozen like the rabbit who hope the fox does not see her.
+When the Wizard had returned to his sanctum, Asarah crept as far under the table as her chain would allow.
+She sat wide-eyed and frozen like a rabbit who hopes the fox does not see her.

-But Dimsbury had no attention for her.
+But, at the moment, Dimsbury had no attention to spare for her.
 As soon as he entered the room he was drawn to the flame.
 He muttered to himself, "Brighter.
 More resolved.
 But how can this be?"
 Dimsbury looked around the chamber.
-He waved a hand at the wall sconces and the burst into flame, dispelling the uncertain, illumination of the magic flame and filling the room with an honest, sooty light.
+He waved a hand at the wall sconces and they burst into flame, dispelling the uncertain illumination of the magic flame and filling the room with an honest, if sooty, light.

 A glance at the floor revealed the cause.
 From Relan's body, a rivulet of blood stretched across the floor to the dias on which the flame sat.
 "Could it be?"
 Dimsbury asked.
 He removed the glass cover from the flame.
-Although there was no wind, the flames bent over the side of the dias.
+Although there was no wind, the flames curved over the side of the dias.
 Dimsbury bent and dipped his fingers into blood.
-He held them above the flame, and as it dripped downward into the confluence of magic, it was transformed through a brilliant range of hues, and looked to be just a bit more substantial at the end of it.
+He held them above the flame, and as blood dripped downward into the confluence of magic, it was transformed through a brilliant range of hues, and seemed more substantial at the end of it.

-He turned what was left of Relan and said, "You're not completely useless after all, what a surprise."
+Dimsbury turned to what was left of Relan and said, "You're not completely useless after all, what a surprise."

 The Wizard wasted no time in having Relan strung up by his ankles over the flame.
 What little blood remained in the poor boy dripped into the cool, hypnotic light.
 The unflames licked greedily at the blood and became a little more focused and defined with each drop.

 Asarah wept at this horrible sight.
-She wept for the poor boy.
+She wept for the Relan.
 He had tried to be a hero and he had failed.
-And now the stuff of his life was drained out... it was horrible.
-She wept for herself.
+And now the stuff of his life was drained out to... it was horrible.
+She also wept for herself.
 That that this should be her state and condition.
 That she would meet her end here, under the Earth.
 And, it is true, she wept for Boltac.
 He was no hero.
 He was not equipped to even save himself.
 But in the end, he had come for her.

 She had forgotten her earlier words, but now they came back to her.
 "But that's how she *knows* that he truly loves him."
-He wasn't a prince.
+Boltac wasn't a prince.
 This wasn't a storybook or a saga, but he had come for her.
 It was not what she expected from romance, but it was true.
 Or had been.
 Now Boltac was dead, not to return.
 And she had been so cruel to him.

 Grief piled upon grief and sorrow upon sorrow, but she was so afraid, she dared not give voice to her pain.
-Silent tears streamed down her face as if the could flood the interior of the Earth.
+Silent tears streamed down her face as if they could flood the interior of the Earth.

 When Relan's blood had stopped flowing, Dimsbury swung him away from the flame and hacked the cords holding him up with a knife.
-The lad's body fell to the floor in an awful heap. ""
+The lad's body fell to the floor in an awful heap.

 Without looking at Asarah, Dimsbury addressed her in a voice loud enough to make her jump.
 "My dear, I have good news and bad news!"